Private Education Loans

 Private education loans typically have variable interest rates, with the interest rate tied to an index, such as LIBOR or PRIME plus a margin.
 The LIBOR index is the London Inter Bank Offered Rate and represents what it costs a lender to borrow money.
 The PRIME Lending rate is the interest rate lenders offer to their most creditworthy customers.
 At rate of LIBOR + 2.8% is roughly the same as PRIME + 0%.
 If all else is equal, and your rate is tied to the LIBOR index, it will increase more slowly than a rate that is pegged to the PRIME index.

-Parents who are considering an alternative education loan may want to consider the Federal Direct PLUS loan for parents, or a home equity loan.
+Parents who are considering an alternative education loan may want to consider the Federal Direct PLUS loan for parents.
 There are several tradeoffs between these options.

 Federal School Code